numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - Linear systems as Matrices:
     - We can package all equations together into a single vector equation (of the form Matrix * vector)
     - This "constant" Matrix will contain all the coefficients (we will call it Matrix A)
-    - The vector will hold all the variables (we will call it vector X)
+    - The vector will hold all the variables (we will call it vector x)
-    - Their matrix-vector product will hold a new "constant" vector (we will call it vector V)
+    - Their matrix-vector product will hold a new "constant" vector (we will call it vector v)
     - In this way, the simplified representation of this matrix-vector equation is: Ax = v

 - Geometric interpretation of the problem: